 Lae'zel sits, leg propped up, wrist settled on her knee.
 She stares pensively into the flames, unblinking.
 Something in her mind falls away and she suddenly looks haunted.

 Her eyes drift up to me; her voice rattled with turmoil. "...why would a Githyanki Artifact decree we be tempted by illithid power?
 This must be some sort of trick."
-Her looks desperate, like she expects me to have the answer.
+She looks desperate, like she expects me to have the answer.

 Gale puts a hand on her shoulder.
 "I think caution is warranted.
 What do we really know about these things?
 Any kind of use of this power could open untold horrors."
-He rubs a hand across his chest, self soothing.
+He rubs a hand across his chest, self-soothing.
 His voice dips.
 "Power rarely comes without a price."

 Shadowheart watches me as I grab my cloak lying next to her.
 I pull a tadpole specimen from my pocket.
 The creature wriggles and bounces off the glass.
 My tadpole stirs slightly at its presence, making my eye twitch.